huazzers/desma126/docs/13-inventory-database.md

-## Making an Inventory System in Unity
+## Anatomy of an Inventory Database

 > This demo uses techniques mentioned in this gamedevbeginner article "[How to Make an Inventory System in Unity](https://gamedevbeginner.com/how-to-make-an-inventory-system-in-unity/)"